 by John Aizlewood

-Author John Aizlewood writes for Mojo, Q and Classic Rock.
-During a 25-year career, he has written about music for The Guardian, Blender, The Observer, Melody Maker, Sounds, FHM, The Sunday Times and a host of others.
-His books include Love Is The Drug and Playing At Home; he is a critic on the widely acclaimed Rock Icons series and lives near London.
+John Aizlewood writes for Mojo, Q and Classic Rock.
+Over a 25-year career, he has written about music for the Guardian, Blender, the Observer, Melody Maker, Sounds, FHM, the Sunday Times and a host of others.
+His books include Love Is The Drug and Playing At Home.